sybilhoangRG/support.balsamiq.com/content/cloud/image-permalinks.md

 The short answer is that we don't have image permalinks in Balsamiq Cloud.
 We are, however, working on a solution that is even better.
 If that has piqued your interest, read on!

----

 ## Talk to Me About "Better"

 [Image Permalinks in myBalsamiq](//docs.balsamiq.com/mybalsamiq/sharing/#send-them-individual-mockup-image-permalinks) were a great way to share your wireframes with folks outside of your myBalsamiq site, without granting them access to the actual project.
-Customers would imbed them in internal webpages, or wikis, in order to keep their clients or company updated on the progress of a project.
+Customers would embed them in internal webpages, or wikis, in order to keep their clients or company updated on the progress of a project.
 In a lot of cases, doing this provided a better way to collect feedback than invitng them to the project.

 We have done a lot in Balsamiq Cloud to improve [permission levels](//docs.balsamiq.com/cloud/people/#user-permissions-at-a-glance), as well as revamping how we see [sharing and reviewing](//docs.balsamiq.com/cloud/sharing), but we can do more...so we are!